Presto Geosystems Menu

 HDPE’s long history of success and repeatability

 High Density Polyethylene (HDPE) has been used as the industry standard material for geocells since it was invented over 40 years ago.
-HDPE is a material that has been extensively researched by independent scientists throughout multiple industries which allows for a complete understanding of its performance capabilities.
+HDPE has been extensively researched by independent scientists across multiple industries, allowing for a comprehensive understanding of its performance capabilities.
 Using a virgin HDPE material allows for direct verification of resin consistency through laboratory testing to ensure that each manufacturing location and production lot have consistent material performance.
 This laboratory verification also allows for the comparison of the material to independent scientific results and does not rely solely on manufacturer’s claims.

 Because of the unpublished nature of the blending mixture there is no way to validate this material in comparison with published testing.
 Any testing of FIB materials must start from the beginning without any experience to rely on for long-term performance.